amirmahdiansaripour/Lord-of-the-Rings/README.md

 ![BFS-sample](./screen-photos/BFS-sample.gif)

-Please see the report included in the repository for more details and a thorough explanation about the project and search algorithms (their time/memory complexity, heuristic methods, etc.)
+$\textbf{Please see the report included in the repository for more details and a thorough explanation about the project and search algorithms (their time/memory complexity, heuristic methods, etc.)}$